 Decide where to place smart content

-You'll also be able to place smart content within your email.
-This can be helpful if you're sending a newsletter to multiple lists - you can create one email that shows different content in the main email body to a contact depending on what list they're on.
+You can also place smart content within your email.
+This can be helpful if you're sending a newsletter to multiple lists.
+You can create one email that shows different content in the main email body to a contact depending on what list they're on.

 Optimize default content for both first-time visitors and search engines

 Don’t forget that, underneath all the smart content you create, there will always be default content.
 If a visitor to your website is totally unknown and they don’t meet any of the criteria you set with smart content, the default content you set will be shown.
-That’s why it’s important to get your default content right - focus on making your default content perform for a broader audience.
+That’s why it’s important to get your default content right.
+Focus on making your default content perform for a broad audience.

-It’s important to know, as well, that default content is the only content search engines can see.
-Smart content won’t hurt your SEO, but it also won’t affect it, so make sure you’re optimizing your default content for the keywords you want to rank for.
+Default content is the only content search engines can see.
+Smart content won’t hurt your SEO, but it also won’t affect it, so make sure you’re optimizing your default content for what you want to rank for.

 How you can target your content

-There are five different criteria by which you can target your visitors utilizing smart content:
+There are five different criteria to target your visitors using smart content:

-- Country (only available on website/landing pages) - Display content to your viewer based on their country.
+- Country (only available on website/landing pages): show content to your viewer based on their country.
 The country is determined by the IP address of the visitor.

-- Lifecycle Stage - This will look at the lifecycle stage property of a contact in your HubSpot database and display the relevant content based on the value of this field.
+- Contact lifecycle stage: this will look at the lifecycle stage property of a contact in your HubSpot database and display the relevant content based on the value of this field.

-So once you have segmented your contacts but before you actually begin creating your smart content, you’ll be given your options on what type of smart content you can create.
-Keep in mind, you can only pick one option for each module that is displaying smart content.
+Once you have segmented your contacts but before you begin creating smart content, you’ll be given your options on what type of smart content you can create.
+Keep in mind that you can only pick one option for each module that has smart content.